astaniano/hat/platforms/webSecAcademy/advanced_topics/oauth/oauth.md

 ### Lab: Stealing OAuth access tokens via a proxy page
 `redirect_uri` is vulnerable to directory traversal
-TODO: this lab does not work properly: after deliver exploit to victim, victim does not always makes a request to the exploit server

 BTW: TODO: figure out why you're getting an error inside of an iframe

 example of a solution: